Toilet tank repair

 The bowl starts to flush but quits early, or the flapper drops before enough water leaves the tank.

-Start here: Check chain slack, flapper style, tank water level, and whether the flapper is matched to the flush valve.
+Start here: Check chain slack, tank water level, and whether the flapper is the right style for that valve.

 Valve is damaged or leaking under the tank